iCeParadox64/iCeBox-Backup-Tool/README.md

 - All backups are dated with a YYYY-MM-DD prefix for easy sorting
 - Configure one-click backups that can even run silently in the background
 - No built-in backup scheduling, but still perfect for setting up automatic backups with something like Task Scheduler
+- Failed backups recorded in a log.txt file in the backup directory

 [**Download the latest release here**](https://github.com/iCeParadox64/iCeBox-Backup-Tool/releases/latest)